-My biz partner & I went through quite a lot of dropshipping courses over the last 2 years, in this review we're covering our top 5 favorites.
+My biz partner & I went through quite a lot of dropshipping courses over the last 2 years.
+In this review we're covering our 6 best dropshipping courses of 2019.

 We're not affiliates to any course, so just like Simon Cowell from American Idol, we'll be harsh critics.